smlab-niser/hbimcourse/content/docs/module-one/photogrammetric-models.md

 ## Subject masking
-Isolating a cultural heritage site from it's background is not possible and if the subject is big enough, then the depth of field may not help in isolation and blurrying the background.
+Isolating a cultural heritage site from it's background is not possible and if the subject is big enough, then the depth of field may not help in isolation and blurring the background.
 So, the image has to be masked to only keep the subject and remove any background.
 While the background many not be very useful, features detected in the background will only consume computing power and space.

 ## Number of views
-For a cultural heritage model, it is important to take pictures of all possible angles and elevations as well as occuluded regions so that they can be modeled.
-If a part of the structure is not present in atleast 3 images and then the triangulation fails and the final output model may not contain the part.
+For a cultural heritage model, it is important to take pictures of all possible angles and elevations as well as occluded regions so that they can be modeled.
+If a part of the structure is not present in at least 3 images and then the triangulation fails and the final output model may not contain the part.
 While this can be filled automatically in post-processing, the result may not be accurate.